 It’s always important to have a strategy.
 With social fundraising, your end goal may be simple: raise a certain amount of money.
 However, the approach will differ between organizations, and each step along the way may vary.

 Think about how you will communicate your mission and goals, what action you want people to take as your deadline approaches.
 What media types are you using in your campaign?
 Does your strategy involve photos of people in action, short product videos, interviews, or something else?

 Have you mapped out who your support base is?
 It may seem as simple as driving awareness, but successful fundraising on Instagram requires a strategy aligned with your cause.

 3. Use the Right Hashtags

 Even if you aren’t running your campaign through these channels, you can attract audiences interested in giving to the cause they support.
-Research suggests not exceeding 10 hashtags per post to deter the perception that your post could be spam.
+Hashtag best practices suggest not exceeding 10 hashtags per post to deter the perception that your post could be spam.
 (Bonus tip!
 Copy the above hashtags and save them to your phone for the next time you’re fundraising with Instagram.)

 4. Utilize Instagram Stories

 Instagram + Snapchat = Instagram Stories.
 Because Instagram Stories expire after 24 hours, it’s key that you choose your moments wisely.
 Some of the best times to utilize Instagram Stories include the launch of your fundraising efforts when any in-person or real-time events happen, and at the end of your campaign.